Nvidia forecasts revenue below estimates, shares slump 17 percent

 “Our near-term results reflect excess channel inventory post the crypto-currency boom, which will be corrected,” Chief Executive Officer Jensen Huang said.

-Nvidia in the preceding quarter said the cryptocurrency-fueled demand had dried up.
+In August, Nvidia executives said the cryptocurrency-fueled demand had dried up.

 Last month, rival Advanced Micro Devices Inc blamed dwindling demand for chips from cryptocurrency miners for its lower-than-expected fourth-quarter revenue forecast.
+AMD’s shares sank 7 percent after Nvidia posted results after the market closed Thursday.

 Revenue from Nvidia’s closely watched data center chips business rose 58 percent to $792 million, but missed analysts’ estimate of $820.4 million, according to FactSet.

-The business powers cloud computing services of customers including Amazon.com’s Amazon Web Services, Microsoft Corp’s Azure as well as Alphabet Inc’s Google Cloud.
+The business powers cloud computing services of customers including Amazon.com Inc’s Amazon Web Services, Microsoft Corp’s Azure as well as Alphabet Inc’s Google Cloud.

+Nvidia said its gross margins were 60.4 percent, up from 59.5 percent a year earlier but hit by $57 million in charges related to its previous generations of chips following the sharp fall-off in cryptocurrency mining demand.
+Nvidia also said that its revenue derived from personal computer makers decreased by almost 40 percent because of lower demand for GPU products targeted for use in cryptocurrency mining.

 Nvidia’s net income rose to $1.23 billion, or $1.97 per share, in the third-quarter ended Oct.
 28, from $838 million, or $1.33 per share, a year earlier.

-Excluding items, Nvidia earned $1.84 per share.
+Excluding items, Nvidia earned $1.84 per share,

 Total revenue rose 20.7 percent to $3.18 billion.